Centers, Laboratories and Initiatives

 The College of Engineering is home to numerous federally-funded multi-institutional research centers.
 Learn more by clicking on the logos below.

-Other Northeastern Centers
+Other Northeastern Centers and Initiatives

 The George J. Kostas Nanoscale Technology and Manufacturing Research Center is the primary facility for micro and nanofabrication at Northeastern University.

 The Center for Nano and Microcontamination Control’s goal is to develop state-of-the-art techniques for micro and nanoscale contaminant control, mitigation, removal and characterization in manufacturing and fabrication processes.

 The Center for Microwave Magnetic Materials and Integrated Circuits(CM3IC) combines multidisciplinary expertise to develop novel microwave magnetic materials and device solutions for use in microwave electronics and multifunctional integrated circuits.

 The Center for Communications and Digital Signal Processing (CDSP) is a hub of research and graduate education in the areas of communications, digital signal & image processing, and dynamics & control systems.

 The Center for Urban Environmental Studies promotes research concerning the sustainability of urbanization and environmental health.

 The Healthcare Systems Engineering Institute focuses on improving efficiency, quality, logistics, safety, flow, effectiveness, and access in healthcare.